Search

 € 25,00

 DRAKE, Francis.
 Drie voornaame zee-togten van Franciscus Draak, na America, door de Suyd-Zee en vervolgens rond-om den geheelen aard-kloot gedaan, in't jaar 1577 en vervolgens.
 Behelsende een naauwkeurige beschrijving der kusten van die gewesten, veele bysondere voor-vallen, en aanmerkelijke saaken.
 Op ordre van den admiraal beschreeven, door een sijner reys-gesellen; nu alder-eerst uyt het Engels vertaald.
 Leyden, Pieter van der Aa, 1706.Sm.8vo.
 Later half calf.
 With engraved title-vignette, folding map and 5 engraved folding plates.
 45, (3) pp. Issued in Pieter van der Aa's collection of voyages. - Famous accounts of the three voyages of the English seafarer and pirate Sir Francis Drake (ca. 1540-1596) to America and the West Indies.
-Including the first circumnavigation of the globe by an Englishman. - (Soiled).Tiele 5; Cat.
+Including the first circumnavigation of the globe by an Englishman, and the second after that of Ferdinand Magellan.
+He made several voyages to the West Indies as a slave trader.
+Including the earliest descriptions of coastal California. - (Soiled).Tiele 5; Cat.
 NHSM I, p.107; Howgego p.322; not in Sabin or European Americana.
 [Boeknr.: 33370 ]

 € 950,00